ReasonEdit: Editing Vision-Language Models using Human Reasoning: Experiments

-\xhdr{Sensitivity Analysis on Retrieval Rejection Threshold} We finally compare different thresholds for rejecting retrieval---If a query is in not the top $p$-th percentile of pairwise key distances, retrieval is rejected.
-In panel (c), \(p \leq 10\) limits retrieval and lowers R-Gen and CoE-Gen, while \(p=50\) enables more retrieval, improving generality while preserving locality. \(p=75\) mildly harms performance, indicating retrieval-based ReasonEdit is generally robust to over-retrieval, with 10 to 50 as good defaults.
+\xhdr{(4) Sensitivity analysis on retrieval rejection threshold} We next compare different thresholds for rejecting retrieval---If a query is not in the top $p$-th percentile of pairwise key distances, retrieval is rejected.
+In Fig.~\ref{fig:ablation} (c), \(p \leq 10\) limits retrieval and lowers R-Gen and CoE-Gen, while \(p=50\) enables more retrieval, improving generality while preserving locality. \(p=75\) mildly harms performance, indicating retrieval-based ReasonEdit is generally robust to over-retrieval, with 10 to 50 as good defaults.

+\xhdr{(5) Influence of key merging} We finally examine the influence of merging keys by measuring the average memory overhead incurred when storing an edit in the codebook.
+Our algorithm successfully merges largely overlapping keys, reducing memory usage to around 80\% of that without merging while preserving editing performances (see Appendix~\ref{app:experiment_implementation}).